Award rules and guidelines

 - Shown exemplary leadership abilities in the aerospace field.

 - Served/serves as a role model or mentor who demonstrates dedication to the advancement of women in aerospace.

 - Contributed positively to raise awareness and recognition of women in aerospace.

 - An active commitment to the professional growth of women in aerospace.

 There are no constraints on age, gender or nationality for the WIA-Europe Outstanding Achievement Award.
-WIA-Europe promotes diversity and as such accepts candidates from all nations, and encourages the nomination of men focusing on points 4, 5 and 6 of the above criteria.
+WIA-Europe promotes diversity and as such accepts candidates from all nations, and encourages the nomination of men.

 The candidate can apply themselves, or can be nominated by someone else.
 All entries are judged by a committee of three WIA-Europe members and two WIA-Europe Board members.
 The entries must have: